Orientation and Minimum Training

 expected to attend a minimum of 1 activity/event per year

-be better prepared for a health emergency.
+be better prepared for a health emergency to stay in active

 - Personal and Family Preparedness Plan